hknd23/idcempy/docs/zmiopc_tutorial.rst

 We the define the list of covariates in the split-stage (z), the second-stage (x) and the outcome variable (y).

 .. testcode::
+   # x = covariates in the outcome-stage.
+   # z = covariates in the split-stage.
+   # y = outcome variable.

    x = ['educ', 'party7', 'agegroup2']
    z = ['educ', 'agegroup2']
    y = ['vote_turn']

 Users can employ the argument `inflatecat` to specify any unordered category as the inflated category (dictated by the distribution) in their unordered-polytomous outcome measure.
-If a higher category (say 1) is inflated in a 0,1,2 unordered outcome measure, then users can specify inflatecat as follows
+If a higher category (say 1) is inflated in a 0,1,2 unordered outcome measure.
+We first need to specify the order of the outcome variable.
+Then, you need to define which category is "inflated."

 .. testcode::

    order = [0, 1, 2]